-It’s only right that one of Sydney’s best chefs heads one of Sydney’s coolest restaurant’s.
+It’s only right that one of Sydney’s best chefs heads one of Sydney’s best restaurant’s.
 Known for cooking some of the best contemporary Italian Sydney has ever tasted with 10 William St, Dan Pepperell has single handily helped shape Sydney’s dining scene once again with Alberto’s Lounge.
-The restaurant brings all the passion for contemporary Italian cuisine and transforms the style into a fine dining experience you will never forget thanks to Dan’s clever Aussie twists.
+The unique restaurant brings all the passion for contemporary Italian cuisine and transforms the style into a fine dining experience you will never forget.
 Don’t be confused by the fine dining disguise though as the menu doesn’t hold back the quirks.
 Must try’s include the gnocchi cacio e pepe, focaccia and olive oil, macadamia panna cotta and of course the house-made gelato.

 Address: 17-19 Alberta St, Sydney NSW 2000